lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Bjarne Stroustrup, designer of C++

-> If you need a machine and you don't buy it, then you will ultimately find that you have paid for it and don't have it.
->
-> Henry Ford

 > Our goal, our objective, is to create and prevent technological surprise.
 >
 > John Everett, deputy director of DARPA's Information Innovation Office